Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Methods

 Figure~\ref{fig:mstar_v_mhalo} shows the relation between stellar mass and halo mass (SMHM) for our satellites.
 We show stellar mass \textit{at $z = 0$} versus \textit{peak} (sub)halo mass throughout its history.
+We include the median SMHM relation of non-satellites in the same simulations, which we define as low-mass galaxies that never crossed the virial radius of the MW-mass host, and that currently orbit beyond $1\Mpc$ at $z = 0$, in the blue dot-dashed line.
+The formation histories of non-satellites differ from satellites because they form in less dense regions of the Universe.
+This, along with the UV heating of gas in isolated low-mass galaxies may explain their slightly smaller $\Mstar$, however, a deeper investigation is outside of the scope of this paper.
 The grey dotted line at $\Mstar = 3\times10^4\Msun$ shows our lower limit in stellar mass.

 To compare to other SMHM relations from the literature, we also show extrapolations from \citet{Moster13, GarrisonKimmel17_smhm, Behroozi20} in the dashed red, green, and black lines, respectively.
-The SMHM relation in our sample broadly agrees with these (extrapolated) semi-empirical estimates; for a more detailed discussion about the SMHM relation in FIRE-2, see \citet{Hopkins18, Wheeler19}.
+We also include the median $\Mstar$, 68th percentile, and full distribution of values from \citet{Fitts17} of higher resolution (initial baryon masses of $500\Msun$), isolated low-mass galaxies, in the pink horizontal line, and dark and light pink shaded regions, respectively.
+Finally, we include 4 higher resolution, isolated low-mass galaxies from \citet{Wheeler19} (named m09, m10q, m10v, and m10vB in their work), with initial baryon masses of $30\Msun$ (magenta stars).
+The SMHM relation in our sample broadly agrees with these (extrapolated) semi-empirical estimates and values of isolated low-mass galaxies; for a more detailed discussion about the SMHM relation in FIRE-2, see \citet{Hopkins18, Wheeler19}.
 The low-mass end of our SMHM relation in Figure~\ref{fig:mstar_v_mhalo} flattens at $\Mstar\lesssim10^5\Msun$, purely because of our stellar mass selection of $\Mstar>3\times10^4\Msun$.
+We note that the galaxy with the smallest $\Mstar$ from \citet{Wheeler19} is beyond the resolution limit in our sample, and the second smallest $\Mstar$ galaxy would be only marginally resolved.
+However, with better resolution, the SMHM relation in Figure~\ref{fig:mstar_v_mhalo}, would likely follow a similar trend as the extrapolations and it is likely that the lowest $\Mstar$ isolated galaxy would lie in the lower end of the full distribution scatter.
 Thus, while our sample is complete in stellar mass, we are complete in halo mass for $\Mhp\gtrsim3\times10^9\Msun$.
 We find only minor differences in our results if selecting satellites via $\Mhp$ instead (see Appendix~\ref{app:mhalo}).

 We checked the SMHM relation in Figure~\ref{fig:mstar_v_mhalo} instead using the \textit{peak} stellar mass throughout a galaxy's history, $M_{\rm star,peak}$.
 The two relations are similar, but the SMHM relation with $M_{\rm star,peak}$ has a $\approx 5\%$ higher normalization, on average, because of stellar mass loss after infall.